City of Mill Valley Municipal Service Tax - Special Tax Lien Information

 When was the MST first passed?

 In the 1980s, the Mill Valley City Council determined that existing City revenues could not adequately fund street repairs and began to look for additional sources of revenue, deciding on a Municipal Services Tax to fund street repairs on a pay-as-you-go basis.
 Voters first approved the MST at $145 per parcel in 1987, with the MST attaining the required two-thirds support of those voting.
-Voters renewed the MST in 1997 at $145 per parcel and 2006 at a maximum of $195 per parcel.
+Voters approved the MST in 1997 at $145 per parcel and 2006 at a maximum of $195 per parcel.
+In 2016, voters approved the tax again in 2016 with 77.33% approval at a rate of $266 per single family residence with an annual adjustment of 2% to keep up with inflation.

 Is there a senior exemption?

 The MST exempts low-income senior citizens.
-If you would like to apply for a Senior Exemption, please contact the Public Works Administrative Aide at firstname.lastname@example.org or call (415) 384-4800.
+If you would like to apply for a Senior Exemption, please contact the Public Works Administrative Aide at email@example.com or call (415) 384-4800.
 Please include your name, mailing address, the parcel number(s) of the property, and the best way to reach you.
-Forms will be mailed to interested residents in April, 2017.
+Forms will be mailed to interested residents in April of each year.
 The forms will also be posted at the City website at that time.

 The tax has been a hugely successful, stable, and local funding source, allowing the City of Mill Valley to stay vigilant on both road repairs and fire prevention efforts.